TheCSharpAcademy/CodeReviews.Console.HabitTracker/README.md

 - [x] This habit can't be tracked by time (ex. hours of sleep), only by quantity (ex. number of water glasses a day)
 - [x] Users need to be able to input the date of the occurrence of the habit
 - [x] The application should store and retrieve data from a real database
-- [x] When the application starts, it should create a sqlite database, if one isn’t present.
+- [x] When the application starts, it should create a sqlite database, if one isnâ€™t present.
 - [x] It should also create a table in the database, where the habit will be logged.
 - [x] The users should be able to insert, delete, update and view their logged habit.
 - [x] You should handle all possible errors so that the application never crashes.
 - [x] You can only interact with the database using ADO.NET.
-You can’t use mappers such as Entity Framework or Dapper.
+You canâ€™t use mappers such as Entity Framework or Dapper.
 - [x] Your project needs to contain a Read Me file

 # Features